Accounting for some aspects of dark matter and dark energy via noncommutative geometry: The dark-matter hypothesis

-Since we are moving in the outward radial direction, we can replace ``mass of the shell" by ``change in mass per unit length in the $r$-direction," still to be denoted by $m_{\beta}(r)$ in Eq. (\ref{E:m(r)}).
-Alternatively, if $M_T(r)$ is the total mass, then the mass of the shell of thickness $dr$ (i.e., the change in $M_T(r)$) becomes the differential
+Since we are moving in the outward radial direction, we can replace ``mass of the shell" by ``change in mass per unit length in the $r$-direction," still to be denoted by $m_{\beta}(r-r_0)$ in Eq. (\ref{E:m(r)}).
+Alternatively, if $M_T(r-r_0)$ is the total mass, then the mass of the shell of thickness $dr$ (i.e., the change in $M_T(r-r_0)$) becomes the differential

-Either way, $m_{\beta}(r)$ and $M_{r_0}$ in Eq. (\ref{E:m(r)}) are dimensionless in our geometrized units.
-The total mass is therefore given by
+Either way, $m_{\beta}(r-r_0)$ and $M_{r_0}$ in Eq. (\ref{E:m(r)}) are dimensionless in our geometrized units.
+The total smeared mass is therefore given by

-(So $M_T(r)$ has units of length.)
+(So $M_T(r-r_0)$ has units of length.)
 For the expression inside the brackets, we have

-It follows that $M_T(r)$ has the linear form
+It follows that $M_T(r-r_0)$ has the linear form

-in agreement with Eq. (\ref{E:linear1}).
+(We could simply say that $M_T(r)=M_{r_0}r$, in agreement with Eq. (\ref{E:linear1}).)
 Not only does this provide an alternative to the dark-matter hypothesis, the geometric interpretation of the gravitational pull due to dark matter is very much in the spirit of Einstein's theory, which replaces the concept of \emph{gravitational force} by the geometric concept of \emph{curvature}.